 - 1300: Minoan Greek Bronze Age

-- 1303: Beginning of the reign of the Yellow Emperor in China
+- 1303: Beginning of the reign of the Yellow Emperor in China.
+Start of the Chinese calendar

 - 1461: Great Pyramid of Giza built during Fourth Dynasty of Egypt